World Acceptance Co. (NASDAQ:WRLD) Shares Sold by Citigroup Inc.

 Citigroup Inc. lessened its stake in shares of World Acceptance Co.
-(NASDAQ:WRLD) by 29.9% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 3,332 shares of the credit services provider’s stock after selling 1,421 shares during the quarter.
-Citigroup Inc.’s holdings in World Acceptance were worth $632,000 at the end of the most recent quarter.
+(NASDAQ:WRLD) by 29.9% in the third quarter, according to its most recent filing with the SEC.
+The fund owned 3,332 shares of the credit services provider’s stock after selling 1,421 shares during the period.
+Citigroup Inc.’s holdings in World Acceptance were worth $632,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds also recently modified their holdings of the business.
-ProShare Advisors LLC acquired a new position in shares of World Acceptance in the second quarter worth about $200,000.
-Greenline Partners LLC lifted its stake in shares of World Acceptance by 2.8% in the second quarter.
-Greenline Partners LLC now owns 7,729 shares of the credit services provider’s stock worth $1,238,000 after acquiring an additional 209 shares in the last quarter.
-SG Americas Securities LLC acquired a new position in shares of World Acceptance in the third quarter worth about $1,005,000.
-Metropolitan Life Insurance Co NY lifted its stake in shares of World Acceptance by 142,100.0% in the second quarter.
-Metropolitan Life Insurance Co NY now owns 1,422 shares of the credit services provider’s stock worth $228,000 after acquiring an additional 1,421 shares in the last quarter.
-Finally, Vanguard Group Inc. lifted its stake in shares of World Acceptance by 1.5% in the second quarter.
-Vanguard Group Inc. now owns 479,148 shares of the credit services provider’s stock worth $76,779,000 after acquiring an additional 7,094 shares in the last quarter.
+Several other large investors also recently made changes to their positions in WRLD.
+Bank of Montreal Can lifted its position in shares of World Acceptance by 75.2% during the 2nd quarter.
+Bank of Montreal Can now owns 2,371 shares of the credit services provider’s stock valued at $405,000 after acquiring an additional 1,018 shares during the last quarter.
+JPMorgan Chase & Co. lifted its holdings in shares of World Acceptance by 2.4% in the second quarter.
+JPMorgan Chase & Co. now owns 30,288 shares of the credit services provider’s stock valued at $4,852,000 after purchasing an additional 715 shares in the last quarter.
+ProShare Advisors LLC purchased a new stake in shares of World Acceptance in the second quarter valued at $200,000.
+Vanguard Group Inc. lifted its holdings in shares of World Acceptance by 1.5% in the second quarter.
+Vanguard Group Inc. now owns 479,148 shares of the credit services provider’s stock valued at $76,779,000 after purchasing an additional 7,094 shares in the last quarter.
+Finally, Geode Capital Management LLC lifted its holdings in shares of World Acceptance by 1.9% in the second quarter.
+Geode Capital Management LLC now owns 73,238 shares of the credit services provider’s stock valued at $11,735,000 after purchasing an additional 1,366 shares in the last quarter.
 Institutional investors own 83.60% of the company’s stock.

-In other World Acceptance news, SVP Luke J. Umstetter sold 250 shares of the company’s stock in a transaction that occurred on Monday, January 3rd.
-The stock was sold at an average price of $240.01, for a total value of $60,002.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO R Chad Prashad sold 2,713 shares of the company’s stock in a transaction that occurred on Wednesday, December 15th.
-The stock was sold at an average price of $242.76, for a total value of $658,607.88.
-The disclosure for this sale can be found here.
-Insiders sold a total of 5,953 shares of company stock valued at $1,441,135 over the last three months.
-Corporate insiders own 39.00% of the company’s stock.
+WRLD has been the subject of a number of research analyst reports.
+Zacks Investment Research upgraded World Acceptance from a “sell” rating to a “hold” rating in a report on Saturday, February 5th.
+StockNews.com lowered World Acceptance from a “buy” rating to a “hold” rating in a report on Saturday, February 5th.

-World Acceptance (NASDAQ:WRLD) last issued its quarterly earnings data on Tuesday, January 25th.
-The credit services provider reported $1.14 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.80 by ($0.66).
+World Acceptance (NASDAQ:WRLD) last posted its quarterly earnings results on Tuesday, January 25th.
+The credit services provider reported $1.14 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.80 by ($0.66).
 World Acceptance had a return on equity of 19.63% and a net margin of 14.30%.
-During the same period in the prior year, the business earned $2.25 earnings per share.
-As a group, analysts predict that World Acceptance Co. will post 11.2 EPS for the current fiscal year.
+During the same quarter last year, the company earned $2.25 earnings per share.
+As a group, analysts predict that World Acceptance Co. will post 11.2 EPS for the current year.

 About World Acceptance